siriusbeans/nocturnal/README.md

 -allocate 50% of generated platform fees to NOCT burners
 -allocate 50% of generated platform fees to periodic lottery
 -lottery drawing is held after X amount of value is traded on platform
--entire lotto jackpot distributed to single NOCT holder address
+-entire lotto jackpot distributed to single NOCT holder address (utilize Chainlink VRF)
 -incentives are designed to prevent NOCT supply from ballooning out of control due to no cap on total supply
 -utilize truebit protocol for off chain jackpot winner contract execution